What is in this Article?

 Figure 3.2.
 Importing 1D_Beam_Frame collection into the local machine

-- On the File tab, click on New Model → From Current Collection.
+- On the File tab, click on New Model from Current Collection.
 The collection is ready to use after this step.

 Figure 3.3.
-Opening the 1D_Beam_Frame collection
+Create a new working space in the 1D_Beam_Frame collection

 4. Implementation